ssheikin/trino/docs/src/main/sphinx/object-storage/legacy-s3.md

   - If set, use S3 client-side encryption and use the AWS KMS to store encryption keys and use the value of this property as the KMS Key ID for newly created objects.
+* - `hive.s3.sse.customer-key`
+  - The customer key (256b secret key, base64 encoded) used for server-side encryption when `hive.s3.sse.type` set to value `CUSTOMER`
 * - `hive.s3.encryption-materials-provider`
   - If set, use S3 client-side encryption and use the value of this property as the fully qualified name of a Java class which implements the AWS SDK's